-While Tesla doesn’t use NVIDIA hardware for its infotainment system or autopilot system, they use an NVIDIA-powered supercomputer with 5,760 A100 GPUs.
-A supercomputer that handles Tesla’s AI training to further develop their autopilot.
+Although Tesla does not utilize NVIDIA hardware for its infotainment system or autopilot system, they employ an NVIDIA-powered supercomputer equipped with 5,760 A100 GPUs.
+This supercomputer is responsible for managing Tesla’s AI training in order to enhance their autopilot system.

 Companies like Audi and Mercedes-Benz have stuck with NVIDIA because of their DRIVE Hyperion platform for autonomous vehicles.